FestivalOfDoubt/FestivalOfDoubt.github.io/guide.md

 You may also use any valid HTML tag in your article, but please try to avoid this.

-##Submitting an article
+## Submitting an article

-The blog lives in this [github repository](https://github.com/FestivalOfDoubt/FestivalOfDoubt.github.io).
 If you are a regular contributor and your github account has admin access to the repository, you can add an article like this from your command line:

 ~~~
 git clone https://github.com/FestivalOfDoubt/FestivalOfDoubt.github.io